passcombo/pi-fan-controller/README.md

 Raspberry Pi fan controller.

+Added features:
+1. Start log file,
+2. loop logs,
+3. start fan run for 15 seconds to be sure it is working,
+4. different method of temperature measuring (more general for other rpi OS like Ubuntu)
+5. added chmod to be able to read and write gpio on Ubuntu

 ## Description

 This repository provides scripts that can be run on the Raspberry Pi that will